 Athletes and fitness enthusiasts alike have taken up ice water baths as an immediate form of post-workout recovery.
-Also known as cold water immersion (CWI) or loosely referred to as a form of whole body cryotherapy, it entails submerging yourself in a vessel of cold water (roughly 50-59 degrees) after vigorous workouts or exposure to high heat such as a sauna, steam room or hot bath.
+Ice baths, also known as cold water immersion (CWI) or loosely referred to as a form of whole body cryotherapy, entails submerging yourself in a vessel of cold water (roughly 50-59 degrees) after vigorous workouts or exposure to high heat such as a sauna, steam room or hot bath.

 In theory, intense exercise causes micro tears in your muscle fibers with the goal of stimulating cell activity to repair the damage and strengthen muscles.
 Ice baths are believed to constrict blood vessels, flushing waste products out of the stressed tissues while also helping to reduce swelling.
 However, some argue that the icing muscles immediately after exercise actually decreases metabolic activity, slowing down physiological processes and hindering muscle fiber growth.
 Not the best news if you’re working towards those #gainz.
 Despite conflicting views, extensive research into the effects of CWI suggest measurable results observed by practitioners and athletes as advantageous.